CubeFactory2/cubefactory/recycler/motor_and_heater/README.md

 # Motor, heater and electronics
 ## Motor
-  The Cubefactory 2 uses a dc motor called „RS Pro brushless direct currentmotor.
+  The Cubefactory 2 uses a dc motor called „RS Pro brushless dc motor".
 The new engine was selected based on calculations and general demands regarding mass and installation space.

 ???Thereby a minimum requirement of 0,88 Nm was determined fort he forque to punch and cut ABS and PLA plastics.
 2.544 N/Min with rotary energy of 167W/2Nm without gearing mechanism